erikayi/twittwit/README.md

         ![Image of My Followings](Images/my_following.png)

+# Second, this is my research for discovering Top 5 Tweets and Bottom 5 Tweets for K-pop artists and J-pop artists.

-# Summary Analysis From Seven Notebooks:
+## Summary Analysis From Seven Musicians/Artists' Tweets:

 * Overall, we find the latest popular tweets and the least popular tweets.
 And, discover which tweets engage the most audiences on Twitter.